squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/Kerberos.rst

 ## Tell about some cases where this configuration would be good.
 == Pre-requisites ==
  1. Install kerberos client package
- 1. Install msktutil package from http://dag.wieers.com/rpm/packages/msktutil/
+ 1. Install msktutil package from http://dag.wieers.com/rpm/packages/msktutil/ or from http://download.systemimager.org/~finley/msktutil/ (msktutil_0.3.16-7 required for 2008 Domain Controller)

  1. Create keytab for HTTP/fqdn with msktutil.

 {{{